SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 Dinner in Interlaken

-The town center itself is not spectacular (in terms of being a very pretty town with historic buildings).
+The town center of Interlaken itself is not spectacular (in terms of being a very pretty town with historic buildings).
 Still, if you have dinner around Höhenmatte (a beautiful park area), you will have a fantastic place to end your day.

 - Here are more activities and things to do around Lake Thun.